stevemao/raining-phones/README.md

 Raining-phones
 ==============
-Have you seen the movie 'Cloudy with a Chance of Meatballs'?
+Have you seen the movie "Cloudy with a Chance of Meatballs"?

 Ever wonder if there is a raining phones so that every one can get a free phone? ***You heard right, folks...* FREE!!!**